packetThrower/PortFinder/README.md

 `get_ports.sh` - Shell script for doing the samething as the python script.
 (Only works on Linux and tested against Ubuntu)

+## To Contribute

+- Be sure to install TK for the GUI dependencies:

+        sudo apt install python3-tk